 - 8.8.3.1.1 The Columbus Special Policy Area designation on Schedule "A" Columbus Land Use and Road Plan is intended to recognize the character of the area where the existing community is focused and will ensure any new development in the Columbus Special Policy Area designation will be sensitive to its historical context and cultural heritage and be contextually appropriate. - 8.8.3.1.2 Permitted uses in the Columbus Special Policy Area, other than on lands which abut or are adjacent to Simcoe Street North or Columbus Road, shall consist primarily of single detached dwellings.
 In addition, subject to the relevant policies of this Plan and the inclusion of appropriate provisions in the zoning by-law, other land uses may be permitted in the Columbus Special Policy Area as follows: limited office, restaurants, retail, studios, personal service uses, bed and breakfast establishments, group homes, small scale nursing homes, homes for the aged, day care centres and libraries, that by nature of their activity, scale and design, are compatible with residential uses. - 8.8.3.1.3 Buildings and structures designated or listed under the Ontario Heritage Act in the Columbus Special Policy Area designation shall be conserved in accordance with the requirements of the Act and adaptive re-use of buildings and structures in order to extend their longevity and purpose shall be encouraged.
-In addition, development and site alteration on adjacent lands to protected heritage properties shall only be permitted where the heritage attributes of the protected heritage property will be conserved. - 8.8.3.1.4 Any new development will be limited, with the exception of the development of lands which abut or are adjacent to Simcoe Street North or Columbus Road, other than: - (a) renovation of existing buildings or structures in a manner that is sensitive and complementary to the design, form, use and scale of the building or structure; - (b) the establishment of accessory apartments within single detached dwellings, semi-detached dwellings or townhouses and/or in an ancillary building or structure to an existing single detached dwelling, semi-detached dwelling or townhouse subject to the inclusion of appropriate provisions in the zoning by-law and compliance with the Ontario Building and Fire Codes; and, - (c) the replacement of buildings or structures damaged by fire or natural disaster.
+In addition, development and site alteration on adjacent lands to protected heritage properties shall only be permitted where the heritage attributes of the protected heritage property will be conserved.

-- 8.8.3.1.5 Applications for new infill development and replacement of existing buildings and structures within the Columbus Special Policy Area will be assessed with respect to the following: - (a) Any Heritage Conservation District and related Plan that has been approved, pursuant to Section 8.8.11.2 of this Part II Plan, under the Ontario Heritage Act; - (b) Any Master Urban Design Plan that has been adopted by Council for all, or a portion of, the lands in the Columbus Special Policy Area designation in accordance with Section 8.8.13 of this Part II Plan; and, - (c) Any comprehensive master site plan and urban design guidelines that have been prepared in conformity with the policies of Section 8.8.13 of this Part II Plan.
+- 8.8.3.1.4 Any new development will be limited, with the exception of the development of lands which abut or are adjacent to Simcoe Street North or Columbus Road, other than: - renovation of existing buildings or structures in a manner that is sensitive and complementary to the design, form, use and scale of the building or structure; - (b) the establishment of accessory apartments within single detached dwellings, semi-detached dwellings or townhouses and/or in an ancillary building or structure to an existing single detached dwelling, semi-detached dwelling or townhouse subject to the inclusion of appropriate provisions in the zoning by-law and compliance with the Ontario Building and Fire Codes; and, - (c) the replacement of buildings or structures damaged by fire or natural disaster. - 8.8.3.1.5 Applications for new infill development and replacement of existing buildings and structures within the Columbus Special Policy Area will be assessed with respect to the following: - (a) Any Heritage Conservation District and related Plan that has been approved, pursuant to Section 8.8.11.2 of this Part II Plan, under the Ontario Heritage Act; - (b) Any Master Urban Design Plan that has been adopted by Council for all, or a portion of, the lands in the Columbus Special Policy Area designation in accordance with Section 8.8.1312 of this Part II Plan; and, - (c) Any comprehensive master site plan and urban design guidelines that have been prepared in conformity with the policies of Section 8.8.4312 of this Part II Plan. - 8.8.3.1.6 Any new development in the Columbus Special Policy Area shall have a maximum height of four storeys abutting Simcoe Street North or Columbus Road, and three storeys for areas not abutting Simcoe Street North and Columbus Road.